pymc-labs/CausalPy/CONTRIBUTING.md

 make html
 ```

 Sometimes not all changes are recognised.
-In that case run:
+In that case run this (again from within the `docs` folder):

 ```bash
 make clean && make html